 The Irish Museum of Modern Art

 The Royal Hospital Kilmainham stands on the site of the 7th century Early Christian settlement of Cill Maighneann, from which the area of Kilmainham derives its name.
-In 1174, Strongbow developed the site replacing the Christian settlement with a medieval hospital and monastery of the Knights of St. John of Jerusalem (Knights Hospitallers).
-Centuries later, the Royal Hospital Kilmainham was established and built between 1680 and 1684 on a 60 acre site granted by King Charles II at the instigation of James Butler, First Duke of Ormond.
+In 1174, Strongbow developed the site replacing the Christian settlement with a medieval hospital and monastery of the Knights of St. John of Jerusalem.
+Centuries later, the Royal Hospital Kilmainham was established and built between 1680 and 1684 on a 60 acre site at the instigation of James Butler, First Duke of Ormond.
 A retirement home for old soldiers rather than a hospital, the building opened its doors in 1684 and for the next 243 years, thousands of army pensioners would live out their final days within its walls.
-The building underwent extensive restoration by the Office of Public Works in the 1980s and today this magnificent 17th century building has been restored to its former glory.
-It’s now home to the Irish Museum of Modern Art and is well worth a visit.
+The building underwent extensive restoration by the OPW in the 1980s and is now home to the Irish Museum of Modern Art.
 Check out more here and credit to HeritageIreland.ie for the copy and description.

 Gravity Climbing Centre